aziritaa/Daenerys-Logger/README.md

 # Daenerys-Logger
-The most powerful stealer, which works with discord webhooks.
+The most simple stealer, which works with discord webhooks.